Good buddy, 大家好, 欢迎收看成长汉语. Welcome back to another episode of Growing up with Chinese.

 对了, 兰兰你是谁的“粉丝”啊?
 By the way 兰兰, who are you a fan of? 粉丝 means fan, and yes, this Chinese word comes from the English word 粉丝 fan. 你是谁的粉丝?
 Who are you a fan of?

 小明, 无论你喜不喜欢, 我都是她们的铁杆粉丝. 小明, whether you like them or not, I will always be their loyal fan. 铁杆 means loyal.
-And the character grouping for this word is quite interesting. 铁 means iron and 杆 can mean rod or stick.
+Now the character grouping for this word is quite interesting. 铁 means iron and 杆 can mean rod or stick.
 So if you’re someone’s iron stick or iron rod, you are loyal.
 So 铁杆粉丝 is loyal fan.

 Michael Jackson? 他的歌好老啊.
 His songs are really old. 好老 is the same as saying 很老 but it carries a little bit more emphasis.